 Failing to update hard-coded links from HTTP to HTTPS.

-Old links pointing to the HTTP page that are then redirected to the HTTPS version will lose some link juice or pagerank.
+Old links pointing to the HTTP page that is then redirected to the HTTPS version will lose some link juice or PageRank.
 Make sure to link to the correct versions.

 To help you out, here are a few reminders when moving your site over.